russelsantos19/100-days-of-code/log.md

 **Thoughts**:     It's my first time to use the table tag in HTML in my project though use it before it school but cannot understand.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 90: October 03, 2020 Saturday

+**Today's Progress**:   I made the appointment list component on my website.
+I learn about contentEditable in HTML where you can edit an element in HTML when it is set to true.
+There's still a lot to add like the time and design.

+**Thoughts**:     It was thrilling and I felt much excitement while doing this new project.
+I saw my improvement and I'm faster than ever.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)